 It may sound like a cliché, but diving truly opens up an entirely new underwater world.
 You’ll experience the unique act of breathing underwater and you'll be able to see an endless stream of fascinating life below the surface.

-If you swim or snorkel, diving probably won’t be difficult for you.
-Getting certified is generally rather easy, but it’s important that you understand the risks and dangers involved.
+If you actively swim or snorkel, scuba diving probably won’t be difficult for you to learn.
+Obtaining a basic scuba diving certification is generally rather easy, but it’s important to understand the risks and dangers involved.

 A common approach to getting scuba diving is to do the PADI eLearning course online, which costs around $100 and take about 8 hours of study.
 You take the online test and when you pass, you will need to complete the theory (classroom) portion of your training.
 You can usually book the pool-training at a local scuba club or dive centre, and take the in-pool dives locally.
 Finally, they give you a referral and you do your final, in the water, qualifying dives whilst on holiday, such as in the Turks and Caicos Islands.
 This way you don't spend any of your vacation time in a classroom or pool, and, whilst still part of your training, your first dive you get to start 'real' diving.
 You'll then be certified to dive to 18 metres (60 feet).